.

 Dreamspinner never returned, and eventually--frustrated and confused--Doremi began walking back toward the Inn.

 Once there, she went ahead and packed up for her third move in as many days.
-Raven, told of her return, awaited her in the Music room, and it was here that Doremi found her holding a conversation with another woman whom she didn't know.
-She was older than either of them, seemingly in her fifties.
-But there was still a graceful beauty about her that most women her age lacked.
-Doremi could easily believe she must have turned quite a few heads in her younger days.
-That she was a Witch--and probably a powerful one--seemed obvious simply from the aura that surrounded her.
+Raven, told of her return, awaited her in the Music room, and it was there that Doremi found her holding a conversation with another woman whom she didn’t know.

-Espidreen's dark brown hair, nearly as long as Doremi's, lay wrapped in a hair basket of silver and reached down her back nearly to her waist.
-She was clothed in an attractive silk blouse of scarlet with gold brocade that laced up her ample front like a bodice.
-Its sleeves flowed down her arms ending in a willowy drape nearly two feet long from which a golden tassel hung.
-She finished with a double skirt of two colors, the overskirt being yellow, and the underskirt gray.
-In all, a very smart outfit, Doremi thought.
+Espidreen's curly dark hair, nearly as long as Doremi's, lay wrapped in a hair basket of silver that reached down her back to just above her waist.
+She was clothed in a silk blouse of scarlet with gold brocade that laced up her front like a bodice, its sleeves flowing down her arms until they ended in a willowy drape nearly two feet long from which hung a golden tassel.
+Her attire was finished with a double skirt of two colors, the overskirt being yellow and the underskirt gray.

 Doremi smiled.
 "A pleasure to meet you, Espidreen."

 The comment seemed innocent, but Doremi noticed Espidreen avoided making eye contact with her as she spoke it, and the Bard thought she detected a subtle sarcasm behind the statement.
 It was unfortunate, but her tone came as no great surprise, for one trait the Witches of Islay were famous for was a disdain, if not outright contempt, for every other Wizardly profession.
-And Bards, no doubt, would be near the very bottom of the list to a true Witch.

 Doremi shrugged.
 "So I've been told," she answered.